 So there we have it!
 My first proper design, yeah don’t burst my bubble, I realise it’s cobbled together from two existing circuits, but it sounds pretty boss, so I’m happy with it.

-(1) I’ll go into this further with project 2, these two projects are linked spiritually.
+(1) I’ll go into this further with the Rotund Robot, these two projects are linked spiritually.